The passage from the integral to the rational group ring in algebraic $K$-theory: Preliminaries

 are also pushout squares in the $\infty$-category $G$-Spc.
 If $X$ is an object of $G$-Spc we will define a $G$-CW-structure on $X$ to be a $G$-CW-structure on any representing object of $X$ in $\mathcal{M}$.
-We will also refer to objects of $G$-Spc from now on as $G$-spaces, leaving it implicit that a given object of $G$-Spc is technically speaking only represented by a $G$-space up to weak equivalence.
+We will also refer to objects of $G$-Spc from now on as $G$-spaces.